jMotif/jmotif-R/README.md

 Implements a set of R functions for time series pattern mining based on Symbolic Aggregate approXimation, i.e. SAX.

-Specifically, this library implements the full stack of tools needed for SAX-VSM [5] -- an algorithm for interpretable time series classification and characteristic patterns discovery, among which are the time series z-Normalization [1], PAA [2], SAX [3], and VSM [4].
+Specifically, this library implements the full stack of tools needed for SAX-VSM [5] -- an algorithm for interpretable time series classification and characteristic patterns discovery -- among which are the time series z-Normalization [1], PAA [2], SAX [3], and VSM [4].
 In addition, implements HOT-SAX -- the time series discord (time series anomaly) discovery algorithm [6].

 [1] Dina Goldin and Paris Kanellakis,
 [*On similarity queries for time-series data: Constraint specification and implementation*](http://dl.acm.org/citation.cfm?id=726176),